go-gitea/gitea/docs/content/doc/installation/setup.en-us.md

 the bottom of the page.

 After finishing the setup process, you will be directed to a page where you can create a user account.
-The first account created after setting up Gitea will be an admin account.
+The first registered user will automatically become an administrator.